vestrel00/contacts-android/docs/entities/sync-contact-data.md

 > ℹ️ Besides Google Accounts, there is also Samsung, Xiaomi, Yahoo, MSN/Hotmail, etc.

-Syncing contacts across devices is possible with sync adapters and Contacts' lookup key.
+Syncing contacts across devices is possible with sync adapters and Contacts' lookup key, more specifically the RawContact's source ID.

 > ℹ️ For more info, read about [Contact lookup key vs ID](./../entities/about-contact-lookup-key.md).